Skip to main content

 7. Design Errors

-Design errors occur when the translation causes visual or functional problems in the final product.
+Design errors happen when the translation causes visual or functional problems in the final product.

 7.1 Truncation